-We incurred net losses of \$3.6 billion, \$2.7 billion and \$4.0 billion and had net cash outflows from operating activities of \$938 million, \$643 million and \$2.1 billion, in the years ended December 31, 2021, 2020 and 2019, respectively.
-We invest significantly in our business, including, among others, (i) expanding the deliveries, mobility and financial services offerings on our platform; (ii) increasing the scale of the driver- and merchant-partner base and consumer base accessing offerings on our platform; (iii) developing and enhancing our superapp, (iv) enhancing the tools that we provide for the driver- and merchant-partners, our payments network and other technology and infrastructure and (v) recruiting of quality industry talent.
-We are also developing our business across 480 cities in Southeast Asia, where each country has different infrastructure, regulations, systems and user expectations, with a strategy that involves a hyperlocal approach to our operations, all of which requires more investment than if we only operated in one country and a smaller number of cities.
-Our offerings such as GrabRentals and GrabKitchen require us to make investments and develop scale in order to achieve profitability.
+We incurred net losses of \$0.5 billion, \$1.7 billion and \$3.6 billion and had net cash outflows from operating activities of \$86 million, \$798 million and \$954 million, in the years ended December 31, 2023, 2022 and 2021, respectively.
+We invest significantly in our business, including, among others, (i) expanding the deliveries, mobility and financial services offerings on our platform; (ii) increasing the scale of the driver- and merchant-partner base and consumer base accessing offerings on our platform; (iii) developing and enhancing our platforms, (iv) enhancing the tools that we provide for the driver- and merchant-partners, our payments network, digital banks and other technology and infrastructure, and (v) recruiting of quality industry talent.
+We are also developing our business across over 700 cities in Southeast Asia, where each country has different infrastructure, regulations, systems and user expectations, with a strategy that involves a hyperlocal approach to our operations, all of which requires more investment than if we only operated in one country and a smaller number of cities.
+Our offerings such as GrabRentals require us to make investments and develop scale in order to achieve profitability.
 To be competitive in certain markets, generate scale and increase liquidity, from time to time we lower fees and offer driver-partner, merchant-partner and consumer incentives, which also reduce our revenue.
-The COVID-19 pandemic has also had a material adverse impact on certain parts of our business in 2020, 2021 and 2022 up till the date of this annual report and may continue to impact our results.
+The COVID-19 pandemic also had a material adverse impact on certain parts of our business in 2021 and 2022.
 We will continue to require significant capital investment to support our business.
-Issuances of equity or convertible debt securities could cause existing shareholders to suffer significant dilution, and any new equity securities issued may have rights, preferences, and privileges superior to those of existing shareholders.
-Debt financing could contain restrictive covenants relating to financial and operational matters including restrictions on the ability to incur additional secured or unsecured indebtedness that may make it more difficult to obtain additional capital with which to pursue business opportunities.
-We may not be able to obtain additional financing on acceptable terms, if at all.
+Issuances of equity or convertible debt securities could cause existing shareholders to suffer significant dilution, and any new equity securities issued may have rights, preferences, and privileges superior to those of existing shareholders to suffer significant may make it more difficult to obtain additional capital with which to pursue business opportunities.
+We may not be able to obtain additional financin

-In addition, our liabilities exceeded our assets by \$6.3 billion and \$4.2 billion as of December 31, 2020 and 2019, respectively.
-Furthermore, we had accumulated losses of \$14.4 billion, \$10.5 billion and \$8.0 billion as of December 31, 2021, 2020 and 2019, respectively.
-To support our business plans, we raised \$6.9 billion, \$1.4 billion and \$1.9 billion of cash during the years ended December 31, 2021, 2020 and 2019, respectively, through the issuance of convertible redeemable preference shares, a term loan and PIPE financing.
+In addition, we had accumulated losses of \$16.8 billion and \$16.3 billion as of December 31, 2023 and 2022, respectively.
+To support our business plans, we raised \$6.9 billion and \$1.4 billion of cash during the years ended December 31, 2021 and 2020, respectively, through the issuance of convertible redeemable preference shares, a term loan and PIPE financing.
 The aforesaid convertible redeemable preference shares were canceled and converted into the right to receive Ordinary Shares upon completion of the Business Combination and as a result, following completion, we no longer recognize any liability component nor any interest expense incurred with respect to such convertible redeemable preference shares.
 In the first half of 2021, we secured \$2.0 billion of financing under the Term Loan B Facility and we secured PIPE proceeds of \$4.04 billion in December 2021.
-As a result of the capital we have raised and the cash and cash equivalents we have on hand, our assets exceeded our liabilities by \$8.0 billion as of December 31, 2021.
+As of December 31, 2023, \$0.5 billion in principal amount and accrued interest was outstanding under the Term Loan B Facility.
+In March 2024, we fully repaid the outstanding principal amount and accrued interest under the Term Loan B Facility.
+As a result of the capital we have raised and the cash and cash equivalents we have on hand, our assets exceeded our liabilities by \$6.5 billion and \$6.7 billion as of December 31, 2023 and 2022.
 Based on these factors, together with an assessment of our business plans, budgets and forecasts, our management has been able to conclude that it is appropriate for our consolidated financial statements to be prepared on a "going concern" basis.